lanl-ansi/GasModels.jl/README.md

 run_gf("foo.m", FooGasModel, FooSolver())
 ```

-Similarly, an expansion solver can be executed with,
+Similarly, an expansion optimizer can be executed with,
 ```
 run_ne("foo.m", FooGasModel, FooSolver())
 ```

-where FooGasModel is the implementation of the mathematical program of the Gas equations you plan to use (i.e. MINLPGasModel) and FooSolver is the JuMP solver you want to use to solve the optimization problem (i.e. IpoptSolver).
+where FooGasModel is the implementation of the mathematical program of the Gas equations you plan to use (i.e. MINLPGasModel) and FooSolver is the JuMP optimizer you want to use to solve the optimization problem (i.e. IpoptSolver).

 ## Acknowledgments